Joy Harjo: Activism

 In addition to her creative writing, Harjo has written and spoken about US political and Native American affairs.
 She is also an active member of the Muscogee Nation and writes poetry as "a voice of the Indigenous people".

 Harjo's poetry explores imperialism and colonization, and their effects on violence against women.
-Scholar Mishuana Goeman writes, "The rich intertextuality of Harjo's poems and her intense connections with other and awareness of Native issues- such as sovereignty, racial formation, and social conditions- provide the foundation for unpacking and linking the function of settler colonial structures within newly arranged global spaces".
+Scholar Mishuana Goeman writes: "The rich intertextuality of Harjo's poems and her intense connections with other and awareness of Native issues—such as sovereignty, racial formation, and social conditions—provide the foundation for unpacking and linking the function of settler colonial structures within newly arranged global spaces."

-In her poems, Harjo often explores her Muskogee/Creek background and spirituality in opposition to popular mainstream culture.
-In a thesis at Iowa University, Eloisa Valenzuela-Mendoza writes about Harjo: "Native American continuation in the face of colonization is the undercurrent of Harjo's poetics through poetry, music, and performance."
-Harjo's work touches upon land rights for Native Americans and the gravity of the disappearance of "her people", while rejecting former narratives that erased Native American histories.
+In her poems, Harjo often explores her Muscogee background and spirituality in opposition to popular mainstream culture.
+In a thesis at Iowa University, Eloisa Valenzuela-Mendoza writes: "Native American continuation in the face of colonization is the undercurrent of Harjo's poetics through poetry, music, and performance."
+Harjo's work touches upon Indigenous land rights and the gravity of the disappearance of her people, while rejecting former narratives that erased Native American histories.

-Much of Harjo's work reflects Creek values, myths, and beliefs.
-Harjo reaches readers and audiences to bring realization of the wrongs of the past, not only for Native American communities but for oppressed communities in general.
+Much of Harjo's work reflects Muscogee values, myths, and beliefs.
 Her activism for Native American rights and feminism stem from her belief in unity and the lack of separation among human, animal, plant, sky, and earth.
-Harjo believes that we become most human when we understand the connection among all living things.
 She believes that colonialism led to Native American women being oppressed within their own communities, and she works to encourage more political equality between the sexes.

-Of contemporary American poetry, Harjo said, "I see and hear the presence of generations making poetry through the many cultures that express America.
-They range from ceremonial orality which might occur from spoken word to European fixed forms; to the many classic traditions that occur in all cultures, including theoretical abstract forms that find resonance on the page or in image.
-Poetry always directly or inadvertently mirrors the state of the state either directly or sideways.
-Terrance Hayes's American sonnets make a stand as post-election love poems.
-Layli Long Soldier's poems emerge from fields of Lakota history where centuries stack and bleed through making new songs.
-The sacred and profane tangle and are threaded into the lands guarded by the four sacred mountains in the poetry of Sherwin Bitsui.
-America has always been multicultural, before the term became ubiquitous, before colonization, and it will be after."